ashinkarov/agda-stacklang/gpce21-reply.md

 > should start from developing its equivalent Agda function and then get the
 > extracted program?

-Yes.
-However, this is not an arbitrary Agda function, but rather an Agda function that is composed of the postscript operators embedded in Agda.
+Yes, it is mentioned in line 128, item (i).
+However, this is not an arbitrary Agda function, but rather an Agda function that is composed of the basic postscript operators embedded in Agda.
+Notice that our entire PS embedding is ~20 lines of Agda.
+Typically, one would have to define a type that would capture most of the invariants (Stack in our case) and a small number of base operators.
+As most of the basic concepts such as variables, functions, conditionals are present in Agda, we do not add those separately to the embedding.
+We are reusing them.

 > I think that programmers would like to write DSL programs
 > and to have tools (in a more powerful language) to prove they to be correct.

-What does "correct" mean here?
+The key question is: what does "correct" mean here?
 DSLs like PostScript do not have a type system, so the first problem is to *be able* to specify the properties about programs.
-That is what dependent types are good for.
-However, the types must annotate some terms, therefore there needs to be some DSL embedding.
+That is what dependent types are good for, and that what this entire paper is all about.
+As types must annotate some terms, there needs to be some DSL embedding.
 You can vary the level of the information that your embedded terms carry.
 This difference is often referred as extrinsic vs intrinsic verification.
 The former separates the property you want to observe from the embedding, the latter interleaves them.
 The literature does